Individual, Group, and Psychological Services

-We offer individual and group counseling to UTPB members.
-There is no charge for counseling or consultation for students, staff or faculty.
-(However, there is a modest charge for psychological testing or extended family members).
+We offer individual, couple and/or group counseling to UTPB members.
+There is no charge for students, faculty, staff, and immediate family.
+However, there is a modest charge for members of the community for counseling and/or assessments.

 - Individual: Discuss self, relationships, feelings, thoughts and behaviors that may be of concern.
 All communication with a counselor is confidential.
 (Except as required by Texas law, i.e. extreme situations where there is danger of death, abuse of a minor or elder, or judicial court order.)